 Jakarta Travel Guide

 Jakarta is not a city that appeals to everyone but many find it an unavoidable stop on the way to more tranquil Indonesian destinations.
-Jakarta is a decentralized sprawl of low slung buildings and occasional high rise towers; the lack of any real city centre makes it difficult to experience the city's highlights, which are scattered about the enormous districts.
+A decentralized sprawl of low slung buildings and occasional high rise towers; the lack of any real city centre makes it difficult to experience Jakarta's highlights, which are scattered about the enormous districts.
 Jakarta has a reputation as a rich person's playground and although it is a city of grungy streets and some conspicuous poverty, travellers will also find modern shopping complexes and examples of ostentatious wealth.
 Visitors can enjoy a bit of this glamour in the garish nightclubs and elegant restaurants.

-Travelling far in the city is laborious and adding to the difficulty is heavy traffic and haywire street grids throughout dense and stretching sprawl.
-Yet despite, or possibly because of, Jakarta's reputation as a difficult city, little visited areas and unique attractions feel like personal discoveries.
+Travelling far in the city is laborious and adding to the difficulty is heavy traffic and haywire street grids throughout this dense and stretching metropolis.
+Yet despite or, possibly, because of Jakarta's reputation as a difficult city, little visited areas and unique attractions feel like personal discoveries.
 Jakarta is a melting pot of everything Indonesian, giving visitors a quick introduction or synopsis of the country's various and incredibly diverse cultures, architectures, foods, languages, religions, and combined histories.

 Become our Jakarta Travel Expert

 We are looking for contributors for our Jakarta travel guide.
 If you are a local, a regular traveller to Jakarta or a travel professional with time to contribute and answer occasional forum questions, please contact us.